 Kanye West is a living legend for the Hip Hop industry and is credited for many sounds that appear in today’s music.
 Since his debut in 2004, West has been quite the eccentric roller coaster ride, making noise in just about every category, from music to social media, to politics.
 One thing’s for sure; Kanye has many artistry albums to replay over and over again.

 One album, however, that can be debated as one of his best work is his debut album The College Dropout, for it’s the explosive record that started it all.

 Listen: The College Dropout

 Da Brat was raised on the West Side of Chicago and is credited a pivotal voice in the rap industry.
 She’s the first solo female rapper to receive a platinum certificate for her debut album Funkdafied and has received a total of two Grammy award nominations.

-So let’s travel back to her premiere album, Funkdafied that won her the #1 spot on the rap singles chart and #6 on Billboard Hot 100.
+So let’s travel back to her premiere album, Funkdafied that won her the Number One spot on the rap singles chart and Number Six on Billboard Hot 100.

 Currently signed to Roc Nation, Vic Mensa is a Hip Hop artist who’s also heavily active in his hometown of Chicago.
 He was originally a member of Kids These Days, but the band split, generating the debut of his solo mixtape Innanetape.
 He would later go on to release his debut studio album, The Autobiography, accumulating a plethora of features along the way.

 The Autobiography was released in 2017 and explores his humanity and self-perception.
 The album receives mix reviews but overall is credited as a collection of his charms.